All you have to do is start

 What you need to know for the WashU section of the Common Application:

-- Are you applying for need-based financial aid?
+• Are you applying for need-based financial assistance?

 Within a few days of submitting your Common Application, you will receive login instructions for the WashU Pathway.